YusufAliDemirkiran/machine-learning-term-project/README.md

 This project predicts hourly total electricity generation using real-time production data from 1 June 2025 to 1 September 2025.

-The task is formulated as a supervised regression problem.

 ## Models

 - Decision Tree Regressor